GiftXXVI/DSA_Show_Me_The_DS/1_lru_cache.md

 #### set

 All operations (inserts, lookups and deletes) have a time complexity of O(1).
-Consequently, the function as a whole has a time comlpexity of O(1).
+Consequently, the function as a whole has a time complexity of O(1).